ragilbapolki/test_CI4/README.md

 [here](https://codeigniter4.github.io/userguide/).

 ## Setup
-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings. import the database starter.sql to your web database server and run the application with local development server 'php spark serve', Username : user Email : user@gmail.com Password : starter12345
+Copy env to .env and tailor for your app, specifically the baseURL and any database settings.

 # Features
 CRUD Query Builder with Modal Bootstrap,